CheeZeDark/CheeZeDark/README.md

 I'm Programming into C#, C++, Python, Ren'Py, Rust, Java, TypeScript, JavaScript, LUA, CSS, SCSS and HTML...
 And I'm Reversing Games just for fun and educational purposal!!!

-Also Learning Programming into Kali Linux!!!
+Also Learning Programming into Kali Linux and Programming Languages as SystemVerilog and Verilog for Educational Purposal and Creating some DMA Devices!!!

 [My Email if you needed help or if you hire me at work or works](mailto:cheezedarkofficial@gmail.com)